Conspiracy theories about Adolf Hitler's death: Reports to U.S. intelligence agencies

 FBI documents declassified by the 1998 Nazi War Crimes Disclosure Act, which began to be released online by the early 2010s, contain a number of alleged sightings of Hitler in Europe, South America, and the U.S., some of which assert that he changed his appearance e.g. via plastic surgery.
 Richard J. Evans notes that the FBI was obliged to document such claims no matter how "erroneous or deranged" they were, while American historian Donald McKale states that their files did not produce any credible indication of Hitler's survival.

+CIA intelligence files and the Colombian conspiracy

+Declassified files released in 2017 revealed that the United States Central Intelligence Agency (CIA) tracked reports during the mid-1950s concerning Adolf Hitler's alleged presence in Colombia.
+The core of the investigation stemmed from an October 3, 1955, classified memorandum sent to Washington by David Brixnor, the CIA chief of base in Caracas.
+This document summarized accounts from an informant codenamed "CIMELODY-3," who detailed claims made by Phillip Citroen, a former SS trooper working for the Royal Dutch Steamship Company.

+Citroen maintained that he had been in monthly contact throughout 1954 with an individual who was a look-alike of Hitler residing in Tunja, the capital of Boyacá.The informant stated that the man operated under the pseudonym "Adolf Schrittelmayor" and lived within a local circle of German nationals and former officers who still honored him with Nazi salutes and the title of Der Führer.

 Alleged Soviet autopsy

 In 1968, Soviet journalist Lev Bezymenski released his book The Death of Adolf Hitler.
 It includes a purported Soviet autopsy report which concludes that Hitler died by cyanide poisoning, despite no dissection of internal organs being recorded to confirm this and eyewitness accounts to the contrary.
 Bezymenski claims that the autopsy reports were not released earlier to discourage anyone from trying to assume the identity of "the Führer saved by a miracle".
 He further asserts that any gunshot would have been fired as a coup de grâce, most likely by Günsche.
 He later admitted that he was acting as "a typical party propagandist" and intended "to lead the reader to the conclusion that [a gunshot] was a pipe dream or half an invention and that Hitler actually poisoned himself".
 The book's claims have been widely derided by Western historians.